HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 Any proposal that would benefit from additional review or design before being implemented is a good candidate for an RFC.

 - An RFC is required if the implemented design would be described in written communication to the community.
-- An RFC is required if a design impacts the scope of multiple projects.
+- An RFC is required if a design impacts multiple DCP projects.
 - An RFC is required if a technical initiative (refactoring, major architectural change) impacts the community.
 - An RFC is required for all changes to DCP governance.

 ### Revising RFCs

-How are RFCs maintained as *living documents* in an iterative development process where the original design may substantially change based on implementation experiences?

 Where necessary, existing RFCs can be revised using the same process (a proposed change submitted as a RFC pull request and subject to community review and approval). **Major changes should result in a new RFC.**